Ozy-Viking/twitch_king_of_the_hill/README.md

 ### Resource Limiter

 These values within the docker compose file are used to limit the resouces available.
 If the container isn't responding due to lag, I would suspent from large amount of traffic, try increasing either or both limits (or removing them for not limit).
+Doesn't work with QNAP.

 ```yaml
 services: